Chart Color Schemes

 The labour market in Joondalup demonstrates typical performance when compared to similar areas across Australia

 Joondalup has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 4.3% as of September 2025, with an estimated employment growth of 4.9% over the past year.
+The unemployment rate was 4.3% as of September 2025, based on AreaSearch aggregation of statistical area data.
+Employment growth over the past year was estimated at 4.9%.

 Frequently Asked Questions - Employment